 When you have specific questions about the material or want to make personal connections with the people who are teaching you, you should feel welcome to contact them.
 Pay attention to the stated support structures for your courses, including office hours, questions centers, and review sessions.
 To complement support from course staff, consider academic coaching, peer tutoring, workshops, or accountability hours offered by the Academic Resource Center.

-Residential Staff (Houses and Dorms)
+Residential Staff (Yard, Houses, and Dudley Community)

 Whether you're in the Yard, a House, or the Dudley Community, you have an extensive residential support system.
 Resident Deans oversee the academic and overall wellbeing of students, and you can contact your Resident Dean's office to set up an appointment.
 First-year students can also turn to their Proctors as well as Peer Advising Fellows (PAFs).
 Upper-level students in the Houses and Dudley Community can turn to their Tutors.
 Academic Coordinators can also be a support for any questions about routine academic matters.